OpenSAGE/opensage.github.io/posts/roads_how_boring/part_3_build_a_graph_data_structure.md

 }
 ```

 As you can tell from the comment, there seems to be a bug in the original engine.
 Normally, when two segment are connected, their endpoints are merged into one.
 We can then set the corner type for this node as described in [part 1](/blog/roads-how-boring-part-1-taking-stock).
-This road type is then stored redundantly in both map objects that make up the two endpoints of the two edges.
-When we swap the endpoints of one of the edges (but not their road types), it can happen that the two edges disagree about the corner type.
+This road type is then stored redundantly in both map objects that make up the two end points of the two edges.
+When we swap the end points of one of the edges (but not their road types), it can happen that the two edges disagree about the corner type.
 This can also be seen in World Builder:

 ![Image showing the bug](./corner_type_bug.png)

 The labels show the corner types of the segment end points, the arrows show the segment directions (start to end).
-In the lower graph, one edge has an opposing direction and this is rotated by the alignment algorithm.
+In the lower graph, one edge has an opposing direction and thus is rotated by the alignment algorithm.
 This causes the lower left corner to be incorrectly rendered as a broad curve, even though both edges say it should be a tight curve.